mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Flicker: Simulates a vector "flicker" effect, similar to a vector monitor that needs adjustment.

+-Video render Mode:

+    * SW: SW render, more accurate.
+Higher device compatibility.
+    * GL.
+Open GL ES 1.0 or upper.
+This should be your choice if it works fine for you.
+Faster rendering even with image filtering.

+-Sound Engine.
+Set the audio Engine.
+AudioTrack for safety.
+OpenSL for performance and low latency on capable devices.

 -Threaded Video render.
 Enable it to use a dedicate thread to do the video rendering (performance gain on double core devices).
 Disable if you have stuttering.

--Video thread priority.
-Set to default value unless you have problems.
-You need to restart.

 -Double buffer.
 Avoids flickering at the expenses of performance.